 In 2010, Costes was the first restaurant in Hungary to win a Michelin star.
-Today, despite the fact that Budapest has many Michelin-starred places, a special cachet remains to Costes.
-It's also the only fine dining restaurant in Budapest helmed by a female chef, Eszter Palágyi. .
+Today, despite the fact that Budapest has many Michelin-starred places, Costes still has a special cachet.
+It's also the only fine dining restaurant in Budapest helmed by a female chef—the prodigiously talented Eszter Palágyi. .

 Stand Restaurant is the fine dining project of local celebrity chef-duo, Szabina Szulló and Tamás Széll, and follows the success of Stand25, their highly acclaimed casual restaurant inside the Hold Street Market.
 Here too, their success was almost immediate: accolades quickly poured in, and the restaurant won a Michelin star in 2019, less than a year after opening..